Bijay555/Ibm-watson-visual-recognition-api/README.md

 To run, click on the code cell below and press "shift + enter".

 NOTE - The Watson Developer Cloud Package has been deprecated and has been replaced by the IBM Watson Package

-'''python
-! pip install --upgrade ibm-watson
+> ! pip install --upgrade ibm-watson
-'''